-After just a few weeks of patient crock-toasting, your Mother will make her first appearance as a hazy grayish veil that forms on the surface of the wine.
-At this point it is important to provide her fresh air and breathing room.
-A linen napkin, cheesecloth, or any porous material can be tied over the mouth of the crock in order to provide access to sufficient oxygen while preventing the annoying intrusion of unwanted insects.
+After a few weeks your Mother will make her first appearance in the crock.
+Wearing her hazy grayish veil, she will drape herself upon the surface of the wine.
+To keep her healthy you must provide her plenty of fresh air and breathing room.
+To this end, a linen napkin, or cheesecloth can be tied loosely over the mouth of the crock.
+This will provide both easy ingress for oxygen while preventing the unwanted intrusion of flying insects.

-Now, just keep offering your Mother a glass or two of leftover wine each week, but don’t go overboard.
-Too much wine at once will weaken her mothering skills.
-And, most importantly, never give her any sweet or fortified wines such as port, sherry, etc., as this will forfend or even prevent altogether the miraculous occasion of the birth of vinegar.
+KNow just keep offering your Mother a small glass of wine each week.
+Don’t go overboard.
+Too much wine at once will weaken her maternal instinct.
+Most importantly, never give your Mother any sweet or fortified wines (port, sherry, etc.), as this may delay or even prevent the mysterious transformation of wine to vinegar.

-Over the coming weeks your mother will swell with life, thickening protectively to defend her brood of bacteria from the elements.
-A good Mother must be quite thick-skinned, and a healthy one will thicken with surprising rapidity.
-Someone with way too much free time on their hands once calculated that a typical Motherwill thicken at a rate of roughly 1.25 inches per year.
+Over the coming weeks your mother will thicken protectively to defend her brood of bacteria from the impact of the elements.
+Someone with way too much free time on their hands once actually calculated that a typical Mother thickens at a rate of roughly 1.25 inches per year.

-After a couple of months of thickening in the crock the Mother becomes exhausted.
-She sinks to the bottom of the crock and a new “skin” begins to form at the surface.
-Once your Mother has has hit “crock-bottom” in this manner, she can be removed to a new crock with some fresh leftover wine in order to begin a new batch of vinegar, or be discarded altogether.
-The newly-weaned vinegar left in the crock can now be strained through a folded piece of cheesecloth and stored in a clean glass bottle to fully mature.
+After a few months of steady drinking your Mother will begin to weaken and start to sink to the bottom of the crock.
+Once she has hit “crock-bottom” so to speak, she can be moved to a new receptacle with fresh wine in order to begin a new batch of vinegar, or discarded altogether.
+The vinegar now lerft in the crock need only be strained through a folded piece of cheesecloth and transferred into clean glass bottles to store.